Police: 1 dead, another injured in Brockton parking lot shooting

-BROCKTON, MASS.
-(WHDH) - BROCKTON, Mass.
-(AP/WHDH) — Authorities are investigating a fatal Massachusetts shooting that killed one man and sent a second person to the hospital.
+BROCKTON, Mass.
+(AP/WHDH) — Authorities are investigating a Massachusetts shooting that killed one man and sent a second person to the hospital.

 Police and fire officials responded to reports of several shots fired at the Brockton Mini Mart parking lot just after 10 p.m.
 Saturday.